How to Choose the Right Unified API for HRIS and Benefits Integration (2026)

 The primary differentiator is Bindbee's benefits-specific data architecture.
 Unlike horizontal APIs that expose generic employee fields, Bindbee surfaces Employee Benefits, Employer Benefits, and Dependent Benefits as distinct, structured objects across all connectors.

-These models include plan selections, coverage elections, effective dates, contribution amounts, deduction codes, and dependent relationships—data that benefits administration platforms, insurtech products, and digital health applications depend on to operate.
+These models include plan selections, coverage elections, effective dates, contribution amounts, deduction codes, and dependent relationships, which are data that benefits administration platforms, insurtech products, and digital health applications depend on to operate.

 Core Capabilities